 Does Cleetus have any significant assets to add into the equation?

-You thought it was going to be well over $1 million didn’t you?
-FYI, $800,000 is being generous!
+You thought it was going to be well over $2 million didn’t you?
+FYI, $1.2 million is being generous!
 Despite a very healthy income, Cleetus is crippled by a handful of rather significant expenses which brings his overall net worth down to a level much lower than other automotive YouTubers.

-However, without any significant assets that are paid off and appreciating, it’s difficult to put a high valuation on his brand.
+However, not knowing how much equity he has in his appreciating assets makes it difficult to put a high valuation on his brand.
 I also need to state that even though his YouTube channel is producing a considerable amount of money every month, I don’t consider it to have a value over the $1 million mark.

 Why?
 Well, if he were to sell it (and not be a part of it any longer) – would people still watch?
 The reality is that his channel has little value without him being at the center of it, which means he could never sell it for a large sum of money.
 This is precisely why it’s difficult to consider it as major of an asset as most might consider it to be.